Hoai-Viet/Financial-report-data-analysis/README.md

 - Fist of all, i need to clearly understand what my data represents, the meaning of each column, and the business context behind them.
 - Next, the dimension tables were created based on the fact raw tables.
-- After that, I processed the fact table by selecting the necessary columns, removing the irrelevant ones, transforming values based onto better fit my objectives.
+- After that, I processed the cleaning fact table by selecting the necessary columns, removing the irrelevant ones, transforming values based onto better fit my objectives.
 - Finally, I encapsulated the entire process into a single procedure, so that by simply running it, all steps are executed automatically.

 <h3> Step 2: Build a summary report.</h3>